-- Readout streams into DAQ and RoI systems are routed through the two hub/ROD modules in - the shelf.
+- Readout streams into DAQ and RoI systems are routed through the two Hub/ROD modules in - the shelf.
 The formats on the data links are defined by the ROD community.
-It should be - noted that it will not be possible to run all DAQ or RoI output in a channel bonded scheme, - since it is actually two separate streams from distinct sources, the two processor FPGAs. - The TTC data running on the backplane from the hub modules to the L1Topo modules are re- - coded on the hub.
-The exact protocol is being defined by the hub designer community.
+It should be - noted that it will not be possible to run all DAQ or RoI output in a channel bonded scheme, - since it is actually two separate streams from distinct sources, the two processor FPGAs.
+The - actual data format is still under discussion, we will closely follow the scheme chosen for - 765 eFEX. - The TTC data running on the backplane from the Hub modules to the L1Topo modules are - re-coded on the Hub.
+The exact protocol is being defined by the Hub designer community.